scribe-public/sample-policies/docs/v2/rules/sbom/evidence-exists.md

 > Evidence **IS** required for this rule and will fail if missing.
 > Signed Evidence for this rule **IS NOT** required by default but is recommended.
+> This rule scoped by product and target.

 ## Evidence Requirements
 | Field | Value |